Work Health & Safety Courses

 Your company should have clear and up to date policy that they should make all their employees aware of.
 If you are unsure of a certain aspect of the policy, you should discuss it with your employer.
 If you’re still feeling unsure, then the HSE can give you advice either on the phone or online.
 There are also courses that will teach you all the specifics in a particular area, like fire safety, risk management and first aid.

-For our in-depth guide on becoming a health and safety advisor, click here.
+Click here for our in-depth guide to becoming a health and safety advisor.

 Coursesonline.co.uk uses cookies.
 By continuing you are agreeing to our use of cookies.
 Learn more.